aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 This will be a simple improvement on ResizingIntSet.
 Just hash every item before performing any operation on it.
 This will return an integer, which you can modulo by the number of buckets.
 Implement the `#[]` method to dry up your code.
-With this simple construction, you set will be able to handle keys of any data type.
+With this simple construction, your set will be able to handle keys of any data type.

 Easy as pie.
 We now have a fabulous set that works with any data type!
 Time to request a **code review**.